<

 • Experience in supporting pupils in a classroom environment, with Special Educational Needs (SEN) and Additional Learning Needs (ALN).

-• Knowledge of the national Key Stage Curriculum.
+• Knowledge of the national key stage curriculum.

 • A sound understanding of how children develop socially and mentally.